-Full time faculty positions have a 30 credit hour (170 day contract per Board Policy 4.12) teaching load annually.
+Full time faculty positions begin in August 2020 with a 30 credit hour (170 day contract per Board Policy 4.12) teaching load annually.

-The positions will work under the guidance of the Associate Dean of Nursing.
+Nursing faculty work under the supervision of the Associate Dean of Nursing.
+The position will focus on the nursing courses in the Associate Degree program of Nursing.
 Major areas of instruction include but are not limited to: Basic and Complex Concepts of Medical Surgical Nursing in both the classroom, simulation, and clinical setting.
-The other position will have a focus in one of the following specialty areas: Obstetrics, Pediatrics or Mental Health and Psychiatric content in the Associate Degree program of Nursing.
-Major areas of instruction include, but are not limited to: Foundations of Nursing Practice, simulation lab and clinical teaching.
+A second area of focus on the Mental Health and Psychiatric content or Obstetrical-Pediatric nursing content in the Associate Degree Nursing program is desirable.
+Other major areas of instruction including, but not limited to: Fundamentals of Nursing Practice, classroom instruction, simulation lab and clinical teaching.

 The academically prepared and experienced candidates could also be responsible for teaching courses at the Baccalaureate level including but not limited to: Dimensions of Professional Nursing Practice & Transition, Advanced Health Assessment, Gerontology, and Nursing Ethics and Informatics.
 Assignment of responsibilities will be based on experience and program need.